threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_container.md

 In order to get your container logs easily readable and accessible, without adding anything to your container code, you can provide some extra settings to get your logs (stdout and stderr) pushed remotely to a redis channel.

-You can even specify multiple endpoint.
-For now only redis is supported but this can be extended in the futur.
+You can even specify multiple endpoints.
+For now only redis is supported but this can be extended in the future.

 In the reservation payload, there is a `logs` field where you can specify your endpoints: